kshedden/case_studies/methods/survival.md

 a disease until they progress to a more advanced stage of the disease).
-There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where "time" does not play a central role (although this is less common).
+There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where time does not play a central role (although this is less common).

 ## Time origin